Our Purpose,

 Changing Philanthropy

-Here is the GOOD truth:
+Here is the GOOD news:

 People are working to change philanthropy for the better!